planttheidea/moize/README.md

 ### Upgrade notification

-Users of `moize` 1.x.x will have some small but breaking changes, especially related to its use with functional components.
+Users of `moize` 1.x.x may have experience breaking changes, especially if using a custom cache or using `moize.react` in a mutative way.
 Please see the [changelog](CHANGELOG.md) for more details about how to manage the upgrade.

 ### Installation